-To save you time, have your syllabus with the exact title of the book.
-Hand your student ID to the Library staff.
-They will sign the book out to you.
-If there are special restrictions, you will be told.
-When you return the book, you will be given back your ID.
+- To save you time, have your syllabus with the exact title of the book.

+- · Identify yourself to the Library staff.

+- They will sign the book out to you.

+- If there are special restrictions, you will be told.

+- Please return the book within 2 hours.